 Have you ever kept a batch of kraut around long enough to see it discolor at the top?
 This happened to me recently.
 It’s been so long since this happened – because we usually eat our ferments so fast – that I had kind of forgotten about the phenomenon.
 But I remembered back when I used to keep ferments in a refrigerator in half-gallon jars.
 Eventually I had some of the top of the kraut go from green to brownish.
 Or, in this case, a jar of kimchi ended in two completely distinct coloring patterns – the red of the chilies at the bottom and the blah brown cabbage at the top.
 It turns out there is a chemical compound that causes this to occur and, thinking back on the occurrences, I think I may have figured out why it happens.
 Or at least I have a guess.

 The good old Journal of Food Science came up when I did a bit of research.
 I’m kind of a science geek myself and even committed my four years of college to chemistry.
 But food science is what really interests me, which is probably why fermentation is such a fun-filled and geeky process in our house.
 Anyway, this article abstract in the Journal of Food Science claims that the compound causing the color change is leucoanthocyanidin.
 It’s a mouth full, to be sure.
 The funny thing is I opened the jar of kimchi, thought it smelled delicious, and gave it a taste before even reading up on this.
 The flavor was great with tons of tang and spice.
 The texture was a bit limp compared to a similar jar with no discoloration, but certainly edible.
 So, what is it that might be causing this compound to form?
 Well, I don’t know for sure, but I have a guess.
 For my first few years of vegetable fermentation I never really bothered with weights.
-The brine sort of went to the top of the vegetables and I hadn’t come across what I now strongly believe to be one of the most important aspects of vegetable fermentation – keeping the vegetables completely submerged.
+Understanding what causes fermentation can highlight the importance of keeping the vegetables completely submerged during the process.
 And so those batches I used to find in the back of the refrigerator that were discolored were invariably never weighted down.